What Is Business Vehicle Insurance?

 Your insurance agent will ask in detail how you use vehicles in your business; who will be driving them; whether you own, rent or lease; and whether you and your employees are likely to be driving their own cars for your business.
 The answers to these questions will indicate the types of coverage you need.

-In general, only a BACF can provide the level of liability protection—the recommended minimum is $500,000—that even a small business needs to cover the potential damages in a serious accident.
+In general, only a BACF can provide the level of liability protection a business needs.
+In today’s litigious society, many insurers recommend a business auto coverage limit of $1 million with $500,000 as the minimum — that even a small business needs to cover the potential damages in a serious accident.

 Will My Personal Auto Policy Cover Business Use?

 Your personal auto policy provides coverage for some business use of your vehicle.
-Similarly, your employees’ personal auto policies cover some business use of their vehicles too.
+Similarly, your employees’ personal auto policies cover some business use of their vehicles too (depending on the type of business).

 If you have only a personal auto policy, your insurer will probably defend you personally and pay the claim—up to the policy limit.
 Your personal auto policy insurer will not defend or pay damages on behalf of your business, however.